IsaSam/Ayibopost/README.md

 User Stories - AYIBOPOST The following required functionality :

 - [X] A user should be able to see a list of articles post on Ayibopost.com.
+- [X] User can share an article
+- [X] User can search an article
+- [X] User can view a menu drawer of categories posts
 - [ ] User can read an article by is choice
 - [ ] From the article browsing view, a user should be able to see a list articles marked as favorites
 - [ ] A user should comment on an article and share it .